 Where to see jaguars and leopards in the wild

-Leopards have a much wider distribution which makes them the easier of the two cats to spot in the wild.
+Leopards have a much wider distribution, making them easier for the two cats to spot in the wild.
 Most African safaris will give you a good chance of seeing a leopard, as well as a visit to Udawalawe National Park in Sri Lanka.

 Jaguar vs Leopard Self Quiz